 I saw this bowl of deliciousness on the menu our first day and knew it was one of the dishes I had to try.
 I wasn't disappointed.
 Thankfully, while it's a bit of work, it's equally delicious at home.

-Tortellini in brodo is a staple for Christmas in Bologna.
+Tortellini in brodo, which means tortellini in broth, is a staple for Christmas in Bologna.
 Families traditionally make it together and have it as an appetizer.
 The capon used for the broth is then enjoyed later in the meal.

-All of the ingredients are local to the region – prosciutto and parmigiano reggiano from nearby Parma and mortadella is a classic luncheon meat from Bologna.
-It’s a big farming region, in general, so pork and eggs are also local.
+All of the ingredients are local to the Emilia Romagna region - prosciutto and parmigiano reggiano (parmesan cheese) from nearby Parma and mortadella is a classic luncheon meat from Bologna.
+It's a big farming region, in general, so pork and eggs are also local.

 In the official recipe, you use equal amounts of each meat and the cheese, but you can vary these a little both to taste and given the relative cost of some of the ingredients.